-Curious about what guides our decisions when it comes to choosing between a couple of different, wonderful products?
+Curious about what guides our decisions when choosing between different products?
 In short form, we adhere to Sprouts ideology focused on local and sustainably produced products.
-Below you can find the formal document that describes our process when choosing new products to have in our café & grocery and Seedlings.
+Below you can find the formal document that describes our process when choosing new products to have in our cafés and groceries.

 Sprouts is committed to sustainable food systems.
 Our main goal is to promote food security

 on the UBC campus and beyond by encouraging ecological, social and economic

 sustainability.
 Through our various initiatives we endeavour to make nutritious, affordable,

 and minimally-packaged food accessible to everyone on campus.